-Co-requisite: ESL 91 / ENG 91
+Pre/Co-requisite: ESL 91/93 or ENG 91/93 or higher

 This course is designed to develop quantitative reasoning and critical thinking skills.
 Topics include logic and problem solving; quantitative information in everyday life; probability and statistics; modeling and further applications to address contemporary interest.